Informative Note

 Our comments

-The main advantage of the VAT group regime is the automatic set-off of credit and debit balances across the various entities in the group, which optimises cash management at group level.
+The main advantage of the VAT group arrangements is the automatic set-off of credit and debit balances across the various entities in the group, which optimises cash management at group level.
+Another key advantage is the reduction or even elimination of refund claims and the related constraints, particularly the initiation of tax inspection procedures, within a corporate group context.

-Nevertheless, there are relevant limitations, such as:
+Nevertheless, there are significant limitations, such as:

 1. The requirement to remain in the regime for a minimum period of 3 years.